 We expect all staff to act with professionalism at all times.
-To reduce the risk of unsafe or harmful practice, all staff should receive training on safer working practice and should be familiar with the guidance contained in the staff handbook/school code of conduct/staff behaviour policy and Safer Recruitment Consortium document Guidance for safer working practice for those working with children and young people in education settings (September 2019).
+To reduce the risk of unsafe or harmful practice, all staff should receive training on safer working practice and should be familiar with the guidance contained in the school code of conduct and Safer Recruitment Consortium document Guidance for safer working practice for those working with children and young people in education settings (September 2022).